Job Prospects... At a glance

 * Growth projections are based on the wider category “Printing Trades Workers”.

 The number of printers and finishers in employment fell sharply from 2006 to 2013.
-This fall is expected to continue, especially after 2020.
-Overall numbers are projected to drop to around 2,600 in 2025, a far cry from the roughly 8,000 workers who were employed in 2006.
+This fall is expected to continue, especially up to 2023.
+Overall numbers are projected to drop below 3,000 by 2023, a far cry from the roughly 8,000 workers who were employed in 2006.
 This trend is likely to make it hard for new workers to enter the printing industry.

 Source: Statistics NZ Census and MBIE projections